daneclarkcollins/daneclarkcollins-com/contents/articles/midsouthcon-2015-report/index.md

 ## In Closing

 The show had a few interesting issues arise.
-Those put our booth in front of an exit, then came back to tell us we had to move.
+For instance, they put our booth in front of an exit, then came back to tell us we had to move.
 There were a few other odd moments as well, but they handled those situations well, and I believe we were all happy in the end.

 Right now, I can only travel to one or two shows each year, so I have to take some care in my choice.
 I believe this is one I may go back to next year.